daolinh336/Crackling-AWS/README.md

 ## Step 1: Create an AWS Account

-If you don’t already have an AWS account, sign up at [https://aws.amazon.com/](https://aws.amazon.com/) and complete the account setup process.
+If you don't already have an AWS account, sign up at [https://aws.amazon.com/](https://aws.amazon.com/) and complete the account setup process.

 ## Step 2: Fork the Repository